zeeguu/zeeguu.github.io/NLP-Challenges.md

 Content Recommendations
 - Fine-grained interest discovery
 - Video / audio recommendations
+- Content-filtering - the student who wanted "not to see articles about people dyeing"
+- Main-content extraction from web articles (the last 5%)

 Chat agents
 - that adapt to the current learner level and interests